150,000 people have safe water through affordable filters

 The major chemical concerns include; Fluoride, Nitrate, Iron, Manganese, Total Dissolved Solid (TDS), Iodine, Arsenic.
 Also the other water quality concerns are turbidity, PH and Chlorine residual as well as Microbiological contaminants.

-Aqua for All's products are equipped with the Tulip ceramic candle technology which filters up to 7,000 liters of water, enough to supply a family of five for approximately 1 year.
+These products are equipped with the Tulip ceramic candle technology which filters up to 7,000 liters of water, enough to supply a family of five for approximately 1 year.

 An End-of-Life indicator is included and replacement of the candle is easily done.
 Consequently, this technology removes the need for frequent (weekly or monthly) intervention.
 Our products don’t require electricity nor consumables beyond the unit itself.